Summary: Below is a series of Gardenia pests and disease problems homeowners may experience.

 Question: I have three large gardenia bushes, about 12 years old.
 This year there is black mold on the leaves of new growth.
 How can I rid the bushes of it?
 CAE, Texas

-Answer: One “type” of sooty mold is caused by an airborne fungi.
-These Gardenia pests usually appear when plants are chilled or wet frequently and not properly ventilated.
-Better light, more air, and keeping the foliage dry when watering is the best preventative.
+Answer: One “type” of sooty mold is caused by an airborne fungus.
+These Gardenia pests usually appear when plants are frequently chilled or wet and improperly ventilated.
+Better light, more air, and dry foliage when watering are the best preventative.
 A light spray using oil emulsion such as Volck diluted one to 75 will destroy sooty mold fungi on gardenia bushes.

 Question: What causes a sooty, black film on the leaf surface of gardenias?